MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/differences-from-windows-powershell.md

 ### New Test-Json cmdlet

-The [Test-Json] cmdlet tests whether a string is a valid JavaScript Object Notation (JSON) document and can optionally verify that JSON document against a provided schema.
+The [Test-Json][Test-Json] cmdlet tests whether a string is a valid JavaScript Object Notation (JSON) document and can optionally verify that JSON document against a provided schema.

 This cmdlet was introduced in PowerShell 6.1